 Refer to FUEL subsection for information on fueling procedure and fuel requirements.

-14) Winch (Models with Winch)
+14) Winch (XT/XT-P Models)

 The winch can be actuated inside the vehicle using the winch control switch on the upper console or with the included remote control.